DBUPDGEN

 Datatype Changes

-If the type is used for a primary key in one table and foreign keys in one or more table, you cannot move foreign keys for the main table directly, as foreign-key constraints requires the columns to have the same type.
-If you simply skip the fkey-move, and reload all referencing tables, you should be table to drop the old-table at the end of the script, either in the epilogue of the subsystem, or in a final epilogue of the script.
+If the type is used for a primary key in one table and foreign keys in one or more table, you cannot move the foreign keys referencing the main table directly, as foreign-key constraints requires the columns to have the same type.
+If you simply skip the fkey-move and reload all referencing tables, you should be able to drop the old definition of the table in the side schema at the end of the script, either in the epilogue of the subsystem, or in a final epilogue of the script.
+To drop the type, use the variable you got from aba_move_aside.

 {